 From a practical perspective, these objectives aim to help stakeholders of DHIs in developing more compelling and effective mHealth apps.

 We are planning three distinct studies which combine evidence from the existing body of research, retrospective analysis of longitudinal data from real-world mHealth apps, and prospective data analysis to validate our findings.

 Study 1: Systematic Literature Review

-Conducted in cooperation with the Swiss Institute for Addiction and Health Research (ISGF) and funded by the Swiss Federal Office of Public Health, Study 1 aims to identify intervention- and patient-related factors influencing adherence to the intended use of mHealth apps.
-We further derive quantified adherence scores for different health domains, which may serve as adherence benchmarks.
+Conducted in cooperation with the Swiss Institute for Addiction and Health Research (ISGF) and funded by the Swiss Federal Office of Public Health, Study 1 aimed to identify intervention- and patient-related factors influencing adherence to the intended use of mHealth apps.
+We further derived quantified adherence scores for different health domains, which may serve as adherence benchmarks.

 A comprehensive systematic literature search (January 2007- December 2020) was conducted in MEDLINE, Embase, Web of Science, Scopus, and ACM Digital Library.
 Data on intended use, actual use, and factors influencing adherence were extracted.
 Intervention-related and patient-related factors with a positive or negative influence on app use are presented separately for the health domains NCD-Self-Management, Mental Health, Substance Use, Nutrition, Physical Activity, Weight Loss, Multicomponent Lifestyle Interventions, Mindfulness, and other NCDs.
 Quantified measures of adherence were derived for each study and compared with qualitative findings.

 The following research questions are addressed in Study 1: